edwardcallow/tesco-jargon/r.md

 > See [recycling unit](r.md#recycling-unit).

 #### Rumble
 Where everyone in the store comes together for about an hour to get the store fit for the evening trade.
-During a Rumble staff:
+During a rumble, staff:
 - Level out stock on the shelves and remove cardboard trays
 - Pull products forward on top and bottom shelves, so customers can see and reach them
 - Target fill any major gaps on the shelves